vivekbiragoni/Leetcode/Dynamic-Programming/213-house-robber-ii/submission-notes.md

    - The number of houses (n) is at least 1 and at most 100.
    - Each house contains a non-negative integer representing the amount of money.

----

-This submission note provides a detailed explanation of the problem, the dynamic programming approach used to solve it, complexity analysis, and example test cases.
-It effectively documents the solution strategy for "House Robber II."